 Later that day, I had a flashback to my martial arts days, when a part of my job was to talk about setting goals and breaking them down into measurable steps.
 In the spur of the moment, I had forgotten my own advice.
 So today, I reworked my Instagram/New Year’s resolutions into three styles that work: the Detailed List, the Planned List, and the One Word Resolution.
 You can choose, one, two or all three.

 The Detailed List

-One of the reasons that we fail to keep our New Year’s resolutions is that many of us choose vague goals, or ones that need more time and attention than we can give them.
+One of the reasons that we fail to keep our New Year’s resolutions is that many of us choose vague goals or ones that need more time and attention than we can give them.
 Did you know that January 17th is Ditch New Year’s Resolution Day?
 The origin and reason for that date are unknown.
-I suspect one person admitted defeat that day, and bunch of their friends adopted it (thanks, social media).
+I suspect one person admitted defeat that day, and a bunch of their friends adopted it (thanks, social media).

-In any case, if you’re not planning jumping on that failure bandwagon, make sure that your resolutions fit with your current lifestyle, include timelines, and ways to measure progress.
-For example, this set of resolutions is destined for a swift death on January 17th (or whatever date you choose, since you never know if you’ll start a new trend).
+In any case, if you’re not planning to jump on that failure bandwagon, make sure that your resolutions fit with your current lifestyle, include timelines, and ways to measure progress.
+For example, this set of resolutions is destined for a swift death on January 17th (or whatever date you choose since you never know if you’ll start a new trend).

 This one is much more specific and easy to track.